-Companies that provide large-scale support without guaranteed business benefits are already seeing triple-digit growth in ROI thanks to automation and deflection.
-Automating triage scales alongside a growing user base, maximizing the business value of existing human support.
-Most important, it gives customers exactly what they need — be it simple information or an involved human interaction, with just the right support rep for the job.
+Companies like Thumbtack that provide large-scale support without guaranteed business benefits are already seeing triple-digit growth in ROI thanks to automation and deflection.
+Automating triage alongside a growing user base, maximizes the business value of existing human support.
+Most importantly, it gives customers exactly what they need — be it simple information or an involved human interaction, with just the right support rep for the job.

 Automation based on issue type: Support organizations cannot scale quickly unless they have a way to respond to customers with consistency, accuracy, and speed.
 The key to success lies in building content that leads to a single or first contact resolution (FCR).
-Designing a logical decision tree and templates that can support an incoming question with minimal changes to template is critical to scale.
+Designing logical decision trees and templates that can support incoming questions with minimal changes to the template, are critical to scale.

-Agent productivity for scale: Finally, augmenting your agents with suggestions to improve average handle time is critical to improving productivity that enables support organizations to scale.
+Agent productivity for scale: Finally, augmenting your customer service business models and your agents with suggestions to improve average handle time is critical to improving productivity that enables support organizations to scale.
 Agents can resolve hundreds of cases per day by using Agent Assist, a tool designed to serve up the top three response suggestions for any customer query that comes in.
 The options are available to them as soon as they open a ticket.

 Come give us a try!